Newborn Screening Information for Families:

 For certain disorders detected by tandem mass spectrometry, we obtain a DNA analysis to confirm the result.
 This test looks only for specific changes (mutations) commonly identified in individuals with the disorder.
 It does not identify all mutations that may be present.
 The disorder name and the mutations tested for are listed below:

 |Propionic acidemia – Beta||E168K|

 (previously known as Y393N)

-Severe Combined Immunodeficiency (SCID) results when there are not enough T-cells (a type of white blood cell that protects the body from infection) in the body.
-A person with SCID does not have an immune system that works properly, which impacts their ability to fight infection.
-Screening for SCID involves performing real-time quantitative polymerase chain reaction (qPCR), which allows Minnesota’s Newborn Screening Program to measure the amount of T-cell Receptor Excision Circles (TRECs) in the infant's dried blood spot.
+Severe combined immunodeficiency (SCID) affects the way the body fights infections.
+A person with SCID doesn’t have an immune system that works properly.
+Without a working immune system, the body is unable to fight infections.
+Screening for SCID involves performing real-time quantitative polymerase chain reaction (qPCR), which allows us to measure the amount of T-cell receptor excision circles (TRECs) in the infant's dried blood spot.
 TRECs are small circles of DNA created in our T-cells.
-If there is little to no TRECs, the baby does not have enough T-cells and is at risk of having SCID or some other primary T-cell lymphopenia (a blood disorder that compromises the immune system), which may include but is not limited to: DiGeorge syndrome, Down syndrome, and CHARGE syndrome.Back to top of page
+If there is little to no TRECs, the baby does not have enough T-cells and is at risk of having SCID or some other primary T-cell lymphopenia, which may include but is not limited to: DiGeorge syndrome, Down syndrome, and CHARGE syndrome.Back to top of page

-For questions or requests for additional information about newborn screening or follow-up methods, please contact the Newborn Screening Program at 800-664-7772.Back to top of page
+For questions or requests for additional information about newborn screening or follow-up methods, contact us at 800-664-7772.Back to top of page